 The District has covenanted for the benefit of the holders and beneficial owners of the Bonds to provide certain financial information and operating data relating to the District (the "Annual Report") by not later than 240 days following the end of the District's fiscal year (currently ending June 30), commencing with the report for Fiscal Year 2004-05, and to provide notices of the occurrence of certain enumerated events, if material.
 The District will provide the Annual Report to Digital Assurance Certification, L.L.C. ("DAC"), as dissemination agent, to file with each Nationally Recognized Municipal Securities Information Repository, and with the State information repository, if any.
 The District will provide the notices of material events to DAC to file with each Nationally Recognized Municipal Securities Information Repository or with the Municipal Securities Rulemaking Board, and with the State information repository, if any.
-Copies of the District's Annual Reports and notices of material event filings are available at DAC's website, www.dacbond.com, although such information presented there is not part of this Official Statement and should not be relied upon in making an investment decision with respect to the Bonds.
 The specific nature of the information to be contained in the Annual Report or the notices of material events is set forth in APPENDIX E - "PROPOSED FORM OF CONTINUING DISCLOSURE CERTIFICATE."
 These covenants have been made in order to assist the Underwriters in complying with Securities and Exchange Commission Rule 15c2-12(b)(5) (the "Rule").
 The Annual Report for Fiscal Year 2002-03 was filed late by the District.
-The District provided a notice of failure to file such Annual Report with the Nationally Recognized Municipal Securities Information Repository or the Municipal Securities Rulemaking Board, as applicable, through DAC.
+The District provided a notice of failure to file such Annual Report with each Nationally Recognized Municipal Securities Information Repository or the Municipal Securities Rulemaking Board, as applicable, through DAC.
 As of the date hereof, however, the District is in compliance with the Rule.